davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 ## What is the Mandelbrot Set?

-We'll have to cover a bit of math to explain this, but don't worry, there won't be any scary theoretical stuff covered.
+The Mandelbrot set has been called "the king of fractals."
+We'll have to use a bit of math to explain what it is, but don't worry, there won't be any scary theoretical stuff.

 ### Complex Numbers